 Kenya isn’t the safest option for women traveling solo.
 If you do decide to venture into this country, be prepared as there have been reports of women being assaulted.
 Avoid walking anywhere unaccompanied, especially at night.

 So...
 How Safe Is Kenya Really?

-- Weather - Kenya has tropical climate along the coastline, with plenty of rainfall and higher temperatures throughout the year.
-Climate in other locations varies due to the size of this country.
+- Weather - Kenya has a tropical climate along the coastline, with plenty of rainfall and higher temperatures throughout the year.
+The climate in other locations varies due to the size of this country.

 - Airports - Jomo Kenyatta International Airport is an international airport in Nairobi, the capital of Kenya.
 It is located in the Embakasi suburb 15 km southeast of Nairobi's central business district,

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Kenya since it covers not only the costs of medical problems but also theft and loss of valuables.